SyabAhmad/Python-Intermediate-7_Project/Readme.md

 # ```#3 Password Manager```
 A command-line tool that securely stores and manages user passwords.
 Users can add, delete, and retrieve passwords, and the program encrypts and decrypts the passwords using a chosen encryption algorithm.

+The program provides a simple menu for the user to choose from:

+###```➡ Add Password```
+###```➡ View Database```
+###```➡ Search by Account Name```

+##```➡ Add Password```
+This option allows the user to enter an account name and password, which are then saved to the text file.
+The program will append the new account name and password to the end of the file.

+##```➡ View Database```

+This option allows the user to view all the account names and passwords saved in the text file.

+##```➡ Search by Account Name```

+This option allows the user to search for a specific account by name.
+If the account is found, the program will display the account name and password.
+If the account is not found, the program will display a message indicating that the account does not exist.

+The program uses exception handling to catch any errors that may occur during file input/output operations.

+To run this program, the user needs to have Python installed on their computer.
+The required packages for this program are already included in Python standard library, so no additional package installation is required.

 # ```#4 Data Visualization```
 A command-line tool that visualizes data in a variety of formats, such as bar charts, line charts, or scatter plots.
 Users can input data in a CSV or Excel file, and the program generates the corresponding visualization.